U.D. Leiria: History

-Leiria's biggest rivals in Portugal are S.C.
-Beira-Mar, Associação Naval 1º de Maio and Académica de Coimbra, which belong to the same geographical region.
+Leiria's biggest rivals in Portugal are Beira-Mar, Associação Naval 1º de Maio and Académica de Coimbra, which belong to the same geographical region.
 In 1979–80, the club first competed in the top division, finishing in 13th position and being the first team inside the relegation zone.

 A heavy contender in the battle to reach European competitions in the 2000s, the club was relegated in 2007–08 to the second level, after finishing last.
-The team would be immediately promoted back, coming in second after champions S.C.
-Olhanense.
+The team would be immediately promoted back, coming in second after champions Olhanense.

 On 23 August 2004, União de Leiria reached the UEFA Intertoto Cup final with Lille.
-After getting a 0–0 in France in the first leg, the whole city thought it would be possible for the club to win a European competition.
+After getting a 0–0 draw in France in the first leg, the whole city thought it would be possible for the club to win a European competition.
 However, in the second leg, after another 0–0 draw at their home stadium, the team would lose the game in extra time by 0–2, mostly due to the excessive fatigue.
 For the history, it was the first Portuguese team to reach the final of this competition.

 The 2011–12 season was lived amongst serious financial difficulties, with the squad not being paid their wages for several months, as three coaching moves also happened during the campaign and president João Bartolomeu resigned amongst accusations of ingratitude towards the players.
-On 29 April 2012, after most of the squad rescinded their contracts, only eight players took the pitch for the league match at home against C.D.
-Feirense in an eventual 0–4 home loss.
-Curiously, one of those players was the well-known goalkeeper Jan Oblak.
-The side played the last two matches, against S.L.
-Benfica and C.D.
-Nacional, with a complete team, but three players came from the juniors.
+On 29 April 2012, after most of the squad rescinded their contracts, only eight players took the pitch for the league match at home against Feirense in an eventual 0–4 home loss.
+The side played the last two matches, against Benfica and Nacional, with a complete team, but three players came from the juniors.